Accounting Journal Entries: Definition, How-to, and Examples

 This helps reviewers, auditors, and future you.

-Journal Entry Debit and Credit Rules (Quick Reference)
+What are the Journal Entry Debit and Credit Rules?

 • Assets: Debit to increase, credit to decrease